 This 10 inch portable tool has smart guard system prevents accidents by providing an anti-kickback device, riving knife, and blade guard.
 This saw also has a soft start structure that works to reduce noise and recoil.

-- Easy access to rip fence and other accessories under the table saw
+- Having easy access to the rip fence and other accessories right under the table saw is a thoughtful design choice.

 3. DeWalt DWE7485